Kong/docs.konghq.com/app/konnect/vitals/overview-dashboard.md

 You can view a graph for each category by clicking **Traffic** or **Errors**, and switching between the two views.

 * **Traffic**: This graph displays the total number of HTTP requests categorized by successful and failed requests over the specified time interval.
-Succesful requests contain all requests that returned a 1xx-3xx status code.
+Successful requests contain all requests that returned a 1xx-3xx status code.
 Failed requests contain all requests that returned a 4xx-5xx status code.

 * **Errors**: This graph displays the total number of failed HTTP requests categorized by error response codes over the specified time interval.